The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 Ideal value for Buy Box

 For this reason, the total number of ratings is also important.
-With a low number of ratings, a few negative ones can pull the entire rating profile down.
+Because with a low number of ratings, a few negative ones can pull the entire rating profile down.
 Therefore, you should collect as many ratings as possible.

-If you are honest with your customers, your product descriptions are accurate, and your product is of high quality, you are more likely to receive positive reviews.
+If you are honest with your customers, your product descriptions match the facts, and your product is of high quality, you are more likely to receive positive reviews.

 Bad experiences often leave a very strong impression – or very good experiences.
-Therefore, you should do everything possible to make the experience for your customers as pleasant as possible.
-Leverage reciprocity.
+Therefore, you should do everything to make the experience for your customers as pleasant as possible.
+Take advantage of reciprocity.
 With small gifts and a personalized message wishing them much joy with the product, you can create the feeling in the customer that they “owe” you.
 You have given them more than they “paid” for.
-They will want to give back, hopefully in the form of a good review.
+They now want to give back, hopefully in the form of a good review.

-Regularly review your ratings and proactively engage in dialogue with customers who have rated you poorly.
+Regularly review your ratings and proactively engage in dialogue with your customers who have rated you poorly.
 Even if some criticism may seem unjustified, critics still provide the best opportunities for self-improvement.
-Utilize this potential, and your next customer will thank you.
+Utilize the potential, and your next customer will thank you for it.

 11. Response time

 According to the Amazon Service Level Agreement (SLA), customer inquiries must be answered within 24 hours.
-If the response to inquiries takes longer or fails completely, the online retailer will be penalized by Amazon.
+If the response to inquiries takes longer or is completely missed, the online retailer will be penalized by Amazon.
 The SLA stipulates that 90% of all inquiries must be answered on time.
 This applies on weekends and holidays as well.
 Inquiries that do not require a response can be marked as such in your seller account.
 These will then not be included in the statistics.

 Update: In 2018, Amazon announced that the response time would be removed as a metric.
 However, this metric remains important as it affects the customer experience and thus also the feedback.